 Which might mean looking at supplements and vitamins for mums, and working out if they’re right for you.

 Folate is so important and an essential nutrient.
 Firstly, folate and folic acid are two different forms of vitamin B9.
 Folate is naturally occurring and folic acid is a synthetic form of folate.
 (The terms folate and folic acid are often used interchangeably, so we thought we’d just clear up that little confusion.)

 The reason this particular essential nutrient is so important is because low levels of vitamin B9 have been linked to birth abnormalities.
 That’s why it’s recommended to take a folate/folic acid supplement as soon as you start trying to conceive or even for a few months before, because during those first few formative weeks you may not be aware that you’re pregnant.

 There are also other supplements and vitamins for pregnant mums that can be really helpful to your overall health.
 There are supplements that can help with painful cramping that can occur during pregnancy – these supplements often contain ingredients like magnesium and potassium.
-Some supplements claim to help with morning sickness, and others are supposed to help prepare you for labour, such as product containing raspberry leaf.
+Some supplements claim to help with morning sickness, and others are supposed to help prepare you for labour, such as a product containing raspberry leaf.

 Be aware if you’re already taking any other multivitamins to check that you’re not double dosing on anything – overdosing, even on essential nutrients, can potentially be harmful.
 If you’re unsure, check with your doctor or another healthcare professional.

 There are many different types of supplements and vitamins for breastfeeding.
 Some are in the form of breastfeeding multivitamins, while others are specific vitamins and supplements recommended for breastfeeding.